Starlight and Cinema

 Museum District

 Bring the family and watch movies together with the Cullen Sculpture Garden as the backdrop.
-The Moonlight Movies series offers a selection of titles based around a specific theme.
-For example, “A Hero’s Journey” featured The Wizard of Oz, Labyrinth, and Monty Python and the Holy Grail (it was planned, anyway, until a hurricane hit).
+MFAH's Moonlight Movies series offers a selection of titles based around a specific theme.
+More recently, its Love & Other Adventures series featured The Princess Bride, La La Land, and Crazy Rich Asians.
 All visitors are provided with individual headsets so they can listen at the volume most comfortable for them.

-MFAH doesnt allow outside food or drinks, but they do offer free bags of popcorn.
-Cocktails themed around the evenings viewing are available for sale, and both the MFAHs Café Leonelli and Le Jardinier keep late hours to feed peckish cinephiles.
+MFAH doesnt allow outside food or drinks, but they do offer complimentary bags of popcorn with admission and themed cocktails for sale.
+Both the MFAHs Café Leonelli and Le Jardinier keep late hours to feed peckish cinephiles.

 Rooftop Cinema Club